sjoerdk/fileselection/docs/usage.rst

     selection.files
     >>> ['/subdir/fileD']  selected_paths

-    selection.save()  # saves selection to .fileselection in root
+    selection.save()  # saves selection to '/myfiles/.fileselection'

-    # later on you can load a collection again
+    # later on you can load a collection again by referencing the folder only
-    loaded = FileSelectionFile.load('/myfiles')
+    loaded = FileSelection.load('/myfiles')
+    loaded.description
+    >>> 'a test'